scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 For most of the cases, these timers are unlikely to be high when typechecking your program.
-If they are, try to figure out why and file a ticket in `scala/bug` so that either I or the Scala team can look into it.
+If they are, try to figure out why and file a ticket in [Scala compiler's issue tracker](https://github.com/scala/bug/) so that either I or the Scala team can look into it.

 ### The troublemaker